starmaid/starmaid.github.io/blog/_drafts/2021-10-14-blogging-manifesto.md

 comments: false
 ---

+EDITING NOTES: GO BACK AND LOOK FOR WHAT IS NEW, WHAT IS OBVIOUS, AND WHAT IS ESTABLISHING MATERIAL

+WHAT DO WE WANT THE MODERN BLOGGER TO BE?
+HOW WILL IT BE BETTER?

 ![image of my keyboard](../img/manifesto/1.jpg)

 This is a manifesto for the modern blogger.
 These are not technical details on how to run a blog.
 It is a MANIFESTO in the sense that it [states and describes my ideas, views, and goals.](https://www.merriam-webster.com/dictionary/manifesto) It is also a somewhat of an ART MANIFESTO, where I outline what THE BLOGGER is, what they stand for, and how to be one.
 This is an opinion piece for what I see in my life and on the web.